 “The first time we met the Fountain Pen Network people here in Cebu, the first thing we were asked is, who is the chemist here?
 And they were shocked,” said Kaiser.

 “But if it counts, we kind of know how.
 We came from science high schools.
 So I guess we have the foundation.
 We know how to operate lab equipment,” added Gabriel.

 Gabriel came from Philippine Science High School in Central Visayas, while Kaiser is a Bantayan Science High School alumnus.

 “With ink making, there’s nothing really troubling with it.
 Because we just use common dyes, nothing really crazy,” explained Gabriel.

 “Basically what we’re using is… not too acidic, not basic.
 It’s really mild.
 It doesn’t hurt your pens in any way,” added Kaiser.
 “We really try to find that perfect balance because we don’t want people ruining their pens, staining their converters or whatnot.
 It took quite a bit of time before we got there.”

-While Troublemaker Inks continues to get more orders overseas, the duo are hoping to reach more of the local market.
+While Troublemaker Inks continues to get more orders overseas, the duo is hoping to reach more of the local market.

 “I think, we’re still in that phase where the usage of fountain pens is percolating downwards to like everyday use, like students,” said Gabriel.
 They both hope that as more Filipinos use fountain pens, more users would load with their ink as well.